updated

 Description

-There may be opportunities to also get involved in other projects here, which may include vegetable gardening, DIY, maintenance, cooking, helping with our animals etc
+There are opportunities to get involved in varying projects here, which may include vegetable gardening, DIY, maintenance, cooking, helping with our animals etc.

-I live with my partner, my step son, (and obviously my mum!)
-And in another house in the same property there lives my step daughter with her partner, beautiful little girl and a baby boy born in September 2024.
-(We also sometimes have a varying number of volunteers helping with garden, building and maintenance projects.)
-Everyone does a huge amount to help my mum, as well as our other daily duties.
+I live with my partner, my step son, and in another cave house on the same property there lives my step daughter with her partner, beautiful little girl and a baby boy born in September 2024.
+Our cave house is older and needs things done to it and has some parts a little untidy and under construction or unreformed.
+But it's safe and cosy!

-We live in the area known as the Badlands east of the Sierra Nevada and 90 minutes drive from historic Granada city.
+We live in the area known as the Badlands, east of the Sierra Nevada and 90 minutes drive from historic Granada city.
+There is a lake with rough beaches about 10 minutes drive away, and natural hot springs about 30 minutes drive away.

-We have 6 dogs and a donkey who particularly enjoy our outdoor space - our whole plot is 2 hectares (5 acres) on which we grow vegetables, olives, a little fruit and keep a few chickens (for eggs not meat).
+We have 6 dogs and two donkeys and some peafowl who particularly enjoy our outdoor space - our whole plot is 2 hectares (5 acres) on which we grow vegetables, olives, a little fruit and keep a few chickens (for eggs not meat).

 There is minimal public transport local to the house so we will always give a lift if we can.
 We usually visit the local towns 2 or 3 times a week.
-If you have a driving licence that is valid in the EU there might be a car you can use very occasionally.
-We also have a few bicycles, so you are welcome to use one.
+We also have a few bicycles, so you are welcome to use one when available.
+We sometimes organise little trips to the lake, hot springs, local fiestas, markets (usually weekly), other villages and places of interest.

 No heavy smokers, habitual drug users or habitual drinkers please.
 Otherwise, you will find that we are open-minded and tolerant of people's life choices.

 A little bit about me: I "retired" at the end of 2019, just in time for the pandemic!
 I love many types of music from all generations.
 I like some order in my life, but am learning to "roll with it" more.
 I enjoy reading.
-I am quite techy, probably unusual for someone of my age.
+I am quite techy, probably unusual for someone of my age, and often help visitors, neighbours and family with tech support.
 It's probably fair to say I am more cerebral than physical.
 I have a corny sense of humour I've been told.
 I have been a restaurant owner, IT manager, DJ, marketing manager, disability needs assessor and a few other things.
-I can cook.
+I can cook reasonably well.
 I became vegetarian in 2020.
-I have two sons in different parts of the world, and of course, my loving family here, including my lovely step-grandchildren, Susi and Oscar, who I love to bits!
-I didn't really expect to retire and become my mother's carer (with help from the rest of the family!), which is why any companionship I can get is very appreciated.
-I hope none of this puts you off!
+I have two sons in the UK, and of course, my loving family here, including my lovely step-grandchildren, Susi and Oscar, who I love to bits!

 • Types of help and learning opportunities